cyb3rxp/awesome-soc/README.md

 * Most common incident types.
 * Top 10 longest tickets before closure.
 * Percentage of SIEM data that is not associated to SIEM searches (ie: detection rules).
-* Percentage of click-throughs for the organization-wide phishing campaigns in the past 12 months.

 ### Compliance KPI:
 * Percentage of known endpoints with company-required security solutions.